+The master programme offers exchange programmes with many European universities.
 During the two years of this course, students are required to take an internship - of at least 150 hours - in a local, national or international firm in different sectors (manufacturing, professional services, financial industry) or in a non-profit institution.

 The master programme is accredited by prestigious associations that issue international professional certificates in the accounting and financial field.
 The accreditation certifies the excellence of the quality standards of the programme and its high orientation towards professional practice.
 The master programme offers students the opportunity to attend courses in preparation for obtaining the following professional certificates:

 Interested students will have to take the certification exam provided by the respective association.
 Reductions in the registration fee for these exams are provided for.

 The best graduate of each track of the master programme will be awarded the equivalent of one-year fee of € 1350.
 Students’ ranking will be determined on the average exams grade.
 The award ceremony takes place during the Degree Ceremony.